playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ##### Why it is enabled by default

-Browser based attacks are extremely commmon, and security headers can provide a defense in depth to help frustrate those attacks.
+Browser based attacks are extremely common, and security headers can provide a defense in depth to help frustrate those attacks.

 ##### What changes do I need to make?